 Those believers who approach theology with the required “fear of the Lord” will be granted the grace to not only understand the gospel truth, but also to rightly apply it to themselves, their circumstances, and their assessments of those around them.

 “Be diligent in these matters; give yourself wholly to them, so that everyone may see your progress.
 Watch your life and doctrine closely, because if you do, you will save not only yourself, but also your hearers.”
 (1 Tim 4:15-16)

 The above noted distinctions of receiving and applying theology emphasize belief, more than the process of actual implementation.
-In other words, the idea of application considered above is really more a reference to attribution.
+In other words, the idea of application considered above is more specifically a reference to attribution.
 To attribute truth is to connect the dots between a general statement and a specific person or circumstance.
-That is a way of asking, does this general truth apply to me.
+It is the front end of the path of application.
+It is a way of asking, does this general truth apply to me?
 When it comes to the actual implementation, such application becomes a measurement of process, not just a reference to fit.

 That is where we are heading next, to try and clear the mine-field that threatens all who travel between believing theology and living Christ-like.